 Beacon identification probability is the probability of detection by a LUT of at least one beacon message with a correct identification code for the first tracked satellite.
-This parameter applies to 406 MHz only.

 The Doppler location probability at 406 MHz is the probability of detecting and decoding at least four individual message bursts during a single satellite pass so that a Doppler curve estimate can be generated by the LUT.
-At 121.5 MHz, the Doppler location probability is the probability of location during a satellite pass above 10° elevation with respect to the beacon.
 The Doppler location probability relates to the two solutions, "true" and "image", and not to a single unambiguous result.